cryptape/token-factory-demo/README.md

 # Token Factory

 The Token Factory can create a simple standard ERC20 token on AppChain.
-It requires @nervos/chain  and it runs on the Neuron.(We highly recommend using the Neuron for a better experience).
+It requires @nervos/chain  and it runs on the Cyton.(We highly recommend using the Cyton for a better experience).
 It will tell you how transplant a Eth Dapp to AppChain.We build a [ConsenSys/Token-Factory](https://github.com/ConsenSys/Token-Factory) in AppChain and we use his contract.You can compare the transplant.
 > Notice: Please read [First Forever](https://github.com/cryptape/dapp-demos/tree/develop/first-forever) first.It will show the entire process of building a MVP Dapp on Appchain.